Minnia/dnbcarnegie/README.md

 3. To edit an order, press the "edit" button inside an order
 4. To delete an order, press the "delete" button inside an order
 5. To create an order, go to "Create order", search for the instrument you want, press it to buy and fill in the order form to create your order

-## Pictures and videos of the app's functionality